 We’ll try to cover all seven countries and we plan to update this article once a week.
 So if you’ve lost your job in the Covid pandemic, feel free to check in with us here.

-We can’t cover everything, but we can try to offer a rough guide and showcase at least one company from each Central American country every week.
+We can’t cover everything, but we can offer a rough guide, and showcase at least one company from each Central American country every week.
 If you’re a HR professional wanting to highlight available openings in your company, please contact us.

 Let’s get started, south to north, Panama to Belize:

-That’s it for our first update of jobs in Central America currently available.
+That’s it for our latest update of available jobs in Central America.

 We’ll keep this updated every week so those of you looking for opportunities in this part of the world can at least find a starting place.

 Again, if your company has jobs available, please contact us and we’ll be happy to chat to you.
-Until next time.
+Until next week.